 I met a friend from my childhood, Jerry Liebowitz, the boy who lived next door to my maternal grandmother.
 He would come to see me every Saturday afternoon.
 Saturday nights we would go to the East side where there was a Jewish theater and a Jewish movie.
 One Saturday he said to me, "I'm going to an old age home to see a man from my town which was also your mother's town.
 Do you want to go?"
 I said sure, I would go.
-The man we visited told me he went to school with my mother and they had gone out together.
 He told me things I didn't know about her.
 It was nice.
 I told him I would like to keep visiting him.
 He was getting letters from England.
 Because we already knew how to read English, my friend and I would open the letters for him.
 One time, a letter came with a picture in it of a beautiful girl - it was the girl I had seen in the soup kitchen, Irene!
 He said it was his niece who was in England.
 Then a letter came and I happened to open it.
 It said, "I am sending you this letter, Uncle, to tell you I have two uncles in Miami and one in New York.
 They sent me a visa to come to the United States.
 I am going to stay with the uncle in the Bronx.
 I am giving you the address and the telephone number where I am going to stay."